Chisomnwa/Reddit-Data-Engineering/README.md

 # Reddit Data Pipeline Engineering 🚀

-An end-to-end data engineering project that extracts data from Reddit, processes and transforms it through an ETL pipeline orchestrated with Airflow and Celery, and loads it into a Redshift data warehouse using AWS-native services.
+An end-to-end data engineering project that extracts data from Reddit, processes and transforms it through an ETL pipeline orchestrated with Airflow and Celery, and makes it queryable via Amazon Athena and Amazon Redshift using external tables through Redshift Spectrum.
+The pipeline leverages AWS-native services to store, catalog, and analyze data directly from Amazon S3—without loading it into Redshift itself.

 ---